dmitriilezine/AzureSecureAdministration/DeployAzureSQL.md

 first fill in the values for each required parameter then save the parameter file to your computer.
 Run the following PowerShell to implement Azure SQL DB.

 ```<language>
-$RGName = "ADDProxy-ResourceGroupName" #must be present. if not create it prior to running this script
+$RGName = "RDSSQLDB-ResourceGroupName" #must be present. if not create it prior to running this script
 $URI = "https://raw.githubusercontent.com/dmitriilezine/AzurePAW-AzureSQLdb/master/AzurePAW-AzureSQLdb/azuredeploy.json"
-$ParFile = "C:\data\ADDProxy-parametersFile.json"
+$ParFile = "C:\data\RDSSQLDB-parametersFile.json"

 Login-AzureRmAccount
 New-AzureRmResourceGroupDeployment -ResourceGroupName $RGName -TemplateUri $URI -TemplateParameterFile $ParFile